-\para{Correlation Matrix.} According to the above discussion, we conduct a matrix that evaluates the correlation between each discarded token and all the preserved visual tokens.
+\para{Correlate: Where should discarded information be recycled?} We conduct a matrix that evaluates the correlation between each discarded token and all the preserved visual tokens.
 Formally, given $N^{\mathbb{S}}$ discarded tokens, the matrix can be defined as $\mathbf{C} \in \mathbb{R}^{N^{\mathbb{S}} \times (N-N^{\mathbb{S}})}$.
-For \textit{\textbf{FiCoCo-V}} applied in the visual encoder, attention weights inherently represent both the inter-token relationships and the flow of information, making them a measure of \textbf{direct} correlation.
+For \textit{FiCoCo-V} in the vision encoder, attention weights inherently represent both the inter-token relationships and the flow of information, making them a measure of \textbf{direct} correlation.
 Therefore, the correlation matrix can be conducted as $\mathbf{C}^v_{i,j} = \mathbf{A}^v_{i,j}.$